rmehri01/onenord.nvim/README.md

 ## Features

-Onenord is a Neovim theme written in Lua that combines the [Nord](https://www.nordtheme.com) and [Atom One Dark](https://github.com/atom/atom/tree/master/packages/one-dark-ui) color palettes.
+OneNord is a Neovim theme written in Lua that combines the [Nord](https://www.nordtheme.com) and [Atom One Dark](https://github.com/atom/atom/tree/master/packages/one-dark-ui) color palettes.
 More specifically, it seeks to add more vibrance to the Nord theme and provide a great programming experience by leveraging [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter)!

 ### Plugin Support